chrisDeFouRire/pmmap/readme.md

 # The API

+The API is not secured, there's no authentication: anyone can call every route.
+So don't expose PMmap's port to the internet.

+The server listens to `localhost:8080` only.
+Use docker to deploy it.

 ## `POST /job` Creates a job

 To create a job, you simply send a JSON to this endpoint.